 Now that we’ve covered some of the biggest benefits of seasonal training, let’s take a look at some of the things you can do to bring new customer service reps up to speed quickly ahead of the busiest time of the year.

 One way to help make sure your seasonal employees always have the information they need to do their jobs is to give them access to a company knowledge base, or knowledge management platform.

 A knowledge base is a digital platform where employees can store and search for important documents, ask and answer questions, and share complex information in a way that makes sense, whether that’s through text, images, video, or a combination of mediums.
 When deployed across a customer service team, it can be an essential learning tool for new hires.

-1. Train Them on Common Seasonal Issues
+3. Train on Common Seasonal Issues

 If you’re in a situation where you need to bring in additional customer service staff during the holidays, there’s a good chance you have recurring questions and complaints during this time of year.
 You may suddenly have an influx of customers asking about gift wrapping options, rush delivery during the week of Christmas, and so on.